 Employees - Our success depends on a team of skilled professionals, who strive to be friendly, understanding, co-operative, and personal with every member.
 It is our goal to know our members better than anyone else, because in doing so, we provide the best possible service and advice.
-Despite the uncertainties and guirks that 2021 presented to us all, we are still so proud of what our staff and members were able to accomplish.

 We entered the year with a plan to focus on our culture, and training and development that allows our employees to build capacity and focus on our members in a tailored and accessible way.
-COVID-19 changed some of our tactics and accelerated some planned changes.
 Our strategy for using technology was refreshed to enhance employee effectiveness and the member experience.
 Technology allowed us to meet regularly as a team, no matter where we were working from.
 It also meant we could safely go ahead with training planned to support staff and leadership development.
 An internally developed customer relationship management tool will help us improve service and build meaningful relationships with members.